 For example, why would anemia have a connection with infertility?

 “(It) makes intuitive sense to me from an evolutionary perspective,” said Daniel.
-“The body would want to avoid the huge energy investment of pregnancy if the blood has potentially insufficient oxygen carrying capacity.
+“The body would want to avoid the huge energy investment of pregnancy if the blood has potentially insufficient oxygen-carrying capacity.
 In ancestral times, vitamin deficiency from food scarcity would have caused anemia, so it would make sense for the body to be able to turn off its reproductive potential until conditions improved.”

-The wheel also shows some conditions, fibromyalgia for instance, are hubs for many others.
+The wheel also shows some conditions, fibromyalgia, for instance, are hubs for many others.

 Emily suggests that in some cases a condition may have a broad range of symptoms – pain, depression or fatigue – accounting for multiple connections.

-“The large number of causes, the large number of symptoms and the difficulty in accurately diagnosing the conditions probably all contribute to many connections between these conditions and others on the chart,” she said.
+“A large number of causes, the large number of symptoms and the difficulty in accurately diagnosing the conditions probably all contribute to many connections between these conditions and others on the chart,” she said.

 What’s exciting is that this is just a first step.
 Integrating 23andMe’s genotypic and phenotypic data may be able to reveal a deeper understanding of the causes of these conditions.